 On the other hand, low volatility periods may offer fewer trading opportunities but can provide more stable and predictable trends.
 Therefore, the trader must consider their risk tolerance before trading in volatile markets.

-Strategies for Volatility Based Forex Trading
+Strategies for Volatility-Based Forex Trading

 Various Forex strategies are specifically devised to capitalise on the opportunities generated by volatility.
-Notable amongst these are the deployment of the Bollinger Band Squeeze strategy, Average True Range (ATR) strategy, as well as Straddle and Strangle strategies.
+Notable amongst these is the deployment of the Bollinger Band Squeeze strategy, Average True Range (ATR) strategy, as well as Straddle and Strangle strategies.

 In the Bollinger Band Squeeze strategy, traders seek periods where the Bollinger Bands converge, indicating a decrease in volatility and suggesting a probable sharp price alteration.